daireb/Fusion.NET/README.md

 - **Composability**: Reactive elements can be easily combined and transformed

 While Fusion.NET is designed to be performant enough for most applications, it makes trade-offs favoring developer experience rather than maximum performance.
 For extremely performance-critical applications, you might need a more specialized solution.# Fusion.NET

-Fusion.NET is a lightweight, reactive state management library for .NET applications.
-It provides a simple and elegant way to create reactive applications with automatic dependency tracking and state propagation.

-Fusion.NET focuses on being user-friendly and reducing boilerplate code rather than prioritizing raw performance.
-It's inspired by [Fusion on Roblox](https://elttob.uk/Fusion/), created by elttob.

 ## Features